Need to talk? Call 1800 882 436.

 How will I know if I need physiotherapy?

 You may not know if seeing a physiotherapist will be helpful.
-Many women just accept that a certain amount of discomfort is normal during pregnancy.
-However, a tailored exercise plan can often help to reduce a range of symptoms and improve a woman’s mobility and her enjoyment of pregnancy.
+Many women just accept that a certain amount of discomfort is normal during pregnancy and after you’ve had a baby.
+However, a tailored exercise plan can often help to reduce a range of symptoms and improve a woman’s comfort and mobility.

 You may feel changes in the strength of your pelvic floor and can't 'hold on' to your urine (wee) when you're pregnant.
 Having an intensive, supervised pelvic floor exercise program helps to reduce the likelihood of leaking urine, both before and after having a baby.